-There are no physical modifications in the direct vicinity of this shellfish area but there are 4 instances of shoreline reinforcement and 4 areas of reclaimed land within 5 kilometres of the shellfish area.
-Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
-Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.
+There is one area of reclaimed land directly adjacent to the shellfish area as well as 5 sea walls and one marine dumping area within 5 kilometres of the shellfish area.
+Monitoring in the area does not indicate any water quality issues which are likely to arise from these modifications so it is unlikely that they are affecting shellfish water quality in this shellfish area.